Namuyi language

-Namuyi (Namuzi; autonym: na54 mʑi54) is a poorly attested Tibeto-Burman and more specifically Naic language of Sichuan and Tibet.
-It has also been classified as Qiangic by Sun Hongkai (2001) and Guillaume Jacques (2011).
+Namuyi (Namuzi; autonym: na54 mʑi54) is a Tibeto-Burman language belonging to the Naic branch, spoken by approximately 10000 people.
+It is primarily spoken in southern Sichuan.
+Namuyi has also been classified as Qiangic by Sun Hongkai (2001) and Guillaume Jacques (2011).
 The eastern and western dialects have low mutual intelligibility.
 In Sichuan, it is spoken in Muli County and Mianning County.
 The language is endangered and the number of speakers with fluency is decreasing year by year, as most teenagers do not speak the language, instead speaking the Sichuan dialect of Chinese.

 Geographical distribution

 Namuyi is a language spoken in the following four villages of southern Sichuan: